IT-Manufactory/DataGit/db/init/README.md

         - Extract the contents of the zip.
         - Copy the contents to `C:\Git\ming64\`.
 Merging the folders. **DO NOT** overwrite/replace anything.
         - Restart Git Bash.
-* **Oracle Instant client**
-    - The library supports only Oracle datbase as of now.
-    - You need to download the instant client drivers and place them the directory, as the name of your OS.
-    - if you have oracle instant client installed, you can skip the process.
-Just make sure all the path variables are correctly assigned.

 ## How does the tool work?

-There are three different folders named `mac` and`windows`.
+There are three different folders named `mac`, `windows` and `linux`.
 Because Oracle needs specific drivers for each operating system, they has to be in different folders.
 These folder therefore, contains the respective drivers and the `run.py` script, to run the sql scripts.

 Another folder named **db** should contain two child folders, **init** and **additions**.
 If this is not present in your `da-database` directory, please create them, otherwise the script will throw an error, after not finding those folders.